[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 This method involves directly writing the table using HTML and CSS, then embedding it in Google Sites.
 This might be a bit difficult for IT beginners, but I'll include it for reference.

-Copy the following HTML code to a text editor.
+Copy the following HTML code into a text editor.

 (rest omitted)

-I don't have HTML knowledge, but I wanted to integrate with the explanatory web page I had already created, so I tried "Method 3: Embed HTML code."
+Although I don't have HTML knowledge, I wanted to integrate this with the explanatory web page I'd already created, so I decided to try "Method 3: Embed HTML code."

-I copied the HTML code of the explanatory web page to a text tool and adjusted the placement while looking at the preview.
+I copied the HTML code for the explanatory web page into a text tool and adjusted the placement while looking at the preview.

 The headings are inconsistent, but I'm not concerned about that.